 4 Statement wedding cake

 Do you need a wedding cake?
 Yes, of course you do.
 Cutting your cake is a tradition that you must not miss out on!
 You may be having a small wedding, but your cake doesn’t have to be.
 You want the wedding cake of your dreams and if this is a four tier extravaganza, then have it.
 In fact, it doesn’t even have to be all real cake.
 This is where dummy cakes (imitation tiers) come into their own.
-They are iced and decorated exactly as the other tiers of your wedding cake.
+They are iced and decorated exactly as the other tiers of your cake.
 Only you and your venue need to know.

 If you decide your cake is going to be a single or two tier cake, include the most amazing oversized stunning sugar flowers that really give you the dramatic ‘wow’ centrepiece you want.
-Think elegant, romantic and of course statement, whatever the size of the cake.

 For those guests you’re unable to invite in person you can send slices of your dazzling wedding cake to them, perhaps with a beautiful photo of you both cutting the cake.
 For those guests you’re unable to invite in person send slices of your dazzling wedding cake to them, perhaps with a beautiful photo of you both cutting the cake.

 Your wedding cake is a huge part of your planning and preparation.
 Talk to us, your wedding cake makers, who are here to help you design and create the cake you want.
 Choose the most exquisite, handmade sugar flowers that we’ll have made petal by sugar petal especially for you.
 Of course, you can keep these forever.
-Have an amazing party to celebrate your first wedding anniversary and these sugar flowers will still look beautiful added to the cake we can create for that special day.
+Have an amazing party to celebrate your first wedding anniversary and your sugar flowers will still look beautiful added to the cake we can create for that special day too.

 Why not give each guest an individual mini cake?
 You can have a single tier cake for you to cut and the mini cakes for your guests.
 The impact of giving each guest their own cake is not only a delightful surprise, but a lovely gift to remember your wedding day.